SurajSSingh/Site/content/blog/better_sieve/part-1.md

 If no return was needed, I could just remove that variable, as it serves no other purpose as of now.
 On the other hand, the helping sieve primes list and current running range variables are central to the algorithm.
 The helpers inside the list will provide all the primes still needing to go through the loop and will be used to help create the "in-between" items to figure out the pattern for keeping values.
-The current range keeps track of all the applied keep functions to make sure that it is producing the correct value.
+The current range keeps track of all the applied keep functions to make sure that the range is producing the correct value.

 #### Inside the Loop
 In the main loop (currently implemented as a `while True`), we can go through the process of refining the sieve.